La Clayette

 La Clayette ([la.klɛt]) is a commune in the east-central French department of Saône-et-Loire.

 Geography

-La Clayette is situated in the southernmost part of Burgundy, north of the historical province of Beaujolais.
-It belongs to an area designated since 2004 as the Pays Charollais-Brionnais.
-As the cradle of the renowned Charolais cattle, the region is an applicant for the UNESCO's label as World Heritage Site to preserve, consolidate and transmit this resource.
+La Clayette is situated in the southernmost part of Burgundy in the Charolais-Brionnais region, north of the historical province of Beaujolais.
+As the cradle of the renowned Charolais cattle, the Charolais-Brionnais region is an applicant for the UNESCO's label as World Heritage Site to preserve, consolidate and transmit this resource.